SDK

 Set

-LEASH_API_KEY in the env where the SDK runs (your Leash app's env vars, your .env file, your CI secrets, etc.).Using API Keys in the SDK
+LEASH_API_KEY in the env where the SDK runs (your Leash app's env vars, your .env.local file, your CI secrets, etc.).Use it

-API keyAuthorizes your org to access the Leash platform.
+API keyAuthorizes your org to call the platform.
 Created from the dashboard, used by every app in the org.

 - Store keys at the org level via a secret source, then ref them from your app — values flow into both